simongalasso/cg_spring_challenge_2021/README.md

 Calculating the sun_rate for the available GROW actions, stopping using SEED, GROW and COMPLETE when it was useless at endgame and calculating the bound day for COMPLETE instead of a fixed value were the features that took me to LEGEND.

 ### Legend League
-I struggled all the last nigth before the challenge ends twicking values to find something to get into top 100, 2 hours before the end around 8am I found something, for GROW, instead of calculating the absolute sun_rate, I calculated the difference between the current one and the potential new one and !
+I struggled all the last nigth before the challenge ends tweacking values to find something to get into top 100, 2 hours before the end around 8am I found something, for GROW, instead of calculating the absolute sun_rate, I calculated the difference between the current one and the potential new one !
 It made the difference and I finished 100th !

 ## Special thanks

-I would thanks <a href="https://github.com/mapapin">mapapin<a/>, <a href="https://github.com/kh42z">Kh4z<a/>, <a href="https://github.com/pde-bakk">peerdb<a/>, <a href="https://github.com/Rush-iam?tab=repositories">nGragas<a/> and <a href="https://github.com/rmarracc">Shin0auBSQ<a/> who helped me to get out of my frequent struggles I had on that challenge !
-Also thanks to <a href="https://www.codingame.com/home">CodinGame</a> team for making such good contests !
+I would thanks <a href="https://github.com/mapapin">mapapin<a/>, <a href="https://github.com/kh42z">Kh4z<a/>, <a href="https://github.com/pde-bakk">peerdb<a/>, <a href="https://github.com/Rush-iam?tab=repositories">nGragas<a/> and <a href="https://github.com/rmarracc">Shin0auBSQ<a/> who helped me to get out of my frequent struggles I had on that challenge.
+Also thanks my dad that always support me !
+Finaly thanks to <a href="https://www.codingame.com/home">CodinGame</a> team for making such good contests !